Aveglia/vAMPirus/docs/HelpDocumentation.md

           nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --stats

+## Sequence alignment

+Accurate sequence alignment is crucial for downsteam analyses (MED, TreeCluster, model testing, phylogenies) and to produce the highest confidence alignments vAMPirus employs musclev5 and its alighnment Ensemble approach.
+Read more here: https://drive5.com/muscle/

+Using musclev5 you can decide if you would like to perform single replicate alignment or Ensemble alignment methods (read more here: https://drive5.com/muscle)

+NOTE: if srep and ensemble below are either both true or both false, vAMPirus will default to doing single rep with the default muscle parameters

+    // Single replicate alignment options
+        // Set this = to "true" for single replicate sequence alignment with musclev5 -- if < 300 sequences, muscle will use MPC algorithm; > 300 sequences muscle will use Super5 algorithm srep="false"
+        // Set guide tree permutation for muscle (default for muscle is none; other options include "abc, acb, bca") perm="none"
+        // Set the pertubation seed "0, 1, 2 ..." (default for muscle is 0 = don't perterb)
+            pert="0"

+    // Ensemble alignment options
+        // Set this = to "true" for Ensemble sequence alignent approach ensemble="true"
+        // Set "stratified" or "diversified" in ensemble alignment command -- When extracting best alignment from ensemble, diversified input is recommended fied="diversified"
+        // Number of replicates for ensemble alignment -- Default for stratified is 4; for diversified is 100 N="100"

 ## Minimum Entropy Decomposition (EXPERIMENTAL) - Oligotyping - https://merenlab.org/2012/05/11/oligotyping-pipeline-explained/

 In vAMPirus v2, we added the ability for the user to use the oligotyping program employing the Minimum Entropy Decomposition (MED) algorithm developed by Eren et al. 2015 (read more about MED here - https://www.nature.com/articles/ismej2014195#citeas) to cluster ASV or AminoType sequences.